alexpeterhall/quotes/quotes.md

 "It is not what life offers, but what we believe that life should offer that prevents us from experiencing happiness.
 So let go of your expectations and lower the importance of your personal happiness.
 Thereby you will lower the stress you experience from not being as happy as you think you should be." - Seph Fontane Pennock - [https://positivepsychology.com/parenthood-paradox]
 "We live in a society exquisitely dependent on science and technology, in which hardly anyone knows anything about science and technology." - Carl Sagan
 "Life is what it is, and you either accept it or you don't.
 Either you let the current sweep you out to sea, or you swim against the current as it sweeps you out to sea." - Aaron Thier
-"There are two tragedies in life — not getting what you want, and getting it." - Oscar Wilde "Nobody made a greater mistake than he who did nothing because he could do only a little." - Edmund Burke, statesman and writer (12 Jan 1729-1797)
+"There are two tragedies in life, not getting what you want, and getting it." - Oscar Wilde "Nobody made a greater mistake than he who did nothing because he could do only a little." - Edmund Burke, statesman and writer (12 Jan 1729-1797)
 "Whoever does not have two-thirds of his day for himself, is a slave, whatever he may be: a statesman, a businessman, an official, or a scholar." - Friedrich Nietzsche
 "As long as a man stands in his own way, everything seems to be in his way." - Ralph Waldo Emerson "When a man is wrapped up in himself he makes a pretty small package." - John Ruskin, author, art critic, and social reformer (8 Feb 1819-1900)
-"The more I read, the more I acquire, the more certain I am that I know nothing." ― Voltaire "I never allow myself to have an opinion on anything that I don't know the other side's argument better than they do." — Charlie Munger
+"The more I read, the more I acquire, the more certain I am that I know nothing." ― Voltaire "I never allow myself to have an opinion on anything that I don't know the other side's argument better than they do." - Charlie Munger
 "It isn't a sufficiently strong purpose to make you form the habit of doing the things you don't like to do for the very simple reason that it is easier to adjust ourselves to the hardships of a poor living than it is to adjust ourselves to the hardships of making a better one." - The Common Denominator of Success, by Albert E. N. Gray
 "I am an old man and have known a great many troubles, but most of them never happened." - Mark Twain "Whoever wants to be everywhere is nowhere.
 No wind blows for him who has no harbor." - Michel de Montaigne